What is a dream feed & how does it work?

 There are many different reasons why a baby will wake overnight so if you are finding that your baby is waking quite frequently, with or without the dreamfeed, it’s worth considering other factors that could be contributing to that such as under or overtiredness, the sleep environment or a settling issue - just to name a few!

-Our Sleep and Nutrition Program can help to take the guesswork out of your baby’s sleep and make sure everything is lined up to give them the best chance at sleeping well overnight.
-Our certified sleep consultants in the Little Ones Village can also help you to determine whether dream feeding might benefit you and your baby.
+To take the guesswork out of your baby’s sleep and make sure everything is lined up to give them the best chance at sleeping well overnight, download our Little Ones App, where you'll find age-specific programs.
+You'll also find our certified sleep consultants in the Little Ones Village are available to help you to determine whether dream feeding might benefit you and your baby.